matplotlib/matplotlib/doc/users/installing.rst

 ======================

-If you are interested perhaps in contributing to matplotlib development, or just like to build everything yourself, it is not difficult to build matplotlib from source.
+If you are interested perhaps in contributing to matplotlib development, running the latest greatest code, or just like to build everything yourself, it is not difficult to build matplotlib from source.
 Grab the latest *tar.gz* release file from `sourceforge
 <http://sourceforge.net/project/showfiles.php?group_id=80706>`_, or if
 you want to develop matplotlib or just need the latest bugfixed version, grab the latest svn version :ref:`install-svn`.